rouzrise/arcade_game/README.md

 # Classic Arcade Game Clone
 Classic Arcade Game Clone is an online collecting game.
 You (**Player**) compete with **Bugs** trying to reach **Water** and collect **Gems**.

+### How to start

+To start playing - open index.html in your browser.

 ### How to play